zentrumnawi/solid-discussions/workflow.md

 The merged branch will be deleted on the server - but not locally, so be careful not to work in your old branch (you may delete it also locally using `git branch -d <branch-name>`).
 If you need to make changes, create a new branch (i.e. repeat the process starting with step 1).

-#### 6. Push to staging
+### 7. Push to staging

-Once, a new patch is merged to the dev branch, it will be automatically deployed on the staging system by the GitHub Actions and it will be visible to the public.
+Once a new patch is merged to the dev branch, it will be automatically deployed on the staging system by the GitHub Actions and it will be visible to the public.